Adam-Behun/data-engineering-program/week-2-data-ingestion/Notes.md

 to run it just go docker-compose up in the the airflow directory, should be 6 services running watch the videos again and watch later videos too
 2. write down notes with chat.gpt about this weeks technology

+Tasks

+1. homework_ingestion for week 2
+   1. ingest data into gcs
+      1. use pandas to read .gz into parquet via df and change into csv

+using homework_ingestion, dockerfile, docker-compose

+I did not find a way to loop around the github repo for .gz files so I am going to take the parquet files from their website
+## Jinja